wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 == Frequently Asked Questions ==

-= How many levels of discounting may be applied? =
+= Are multiple discounts supported?
+How many levels of discounting may be applied? =

-Currently 5 discount lines are supported.
+Yes, multiple discounts (related to single product) are supported.
+Currently one may set up to 5 discount lines.
 That should be enough for reasonable fine-tuning of the discount.

 == Screenshots ==